All you need to know for an exciting and rewarding Hackathon. Reach out with questions, feedback or for support: info[at]opendata.ch.

 Our Hackathons are like roundtables.
 But instead of talking about theoretical approaches to complex problems we already start collaborating and prototyping.

 During two days, interdisciplinary teams collaboratively build data-driven prototypes to tackle real-life challenges.
-Thereby, we strengthen (open) data publication and usage as well as open and human-centered innovation for the common good in all kinds of sectors: GLAM (since 2015), e.g. legal (since 2021), politics (2015), mobility (2012), media (since 2021), energy (since 2019) or farming (since 2020).
+Thereby, we strengthen (open) data publication and usage as well as open and human-centered innovation for the common good in all kinds of sectors: e.g. GLAM/cultural heritage (since 2015), legal (since 2021), politics (2015), mobility (2012), media (since 2021), energy (since 2019) or farming (since 2020).
 Having organized and co-hosted dozens of Hackathons, we build and foster communities, tools, and skills to empower individuals and organizations.

 What are the opportunities of a Hackathon?

 - explore new approaches to solving challenges facing your organization

 - foster innovation, collaboration (break up silos!) and a culture of openness in and across organizations

 - foster (open) data publication and usage and join the journey to openness

 - test and draw potential from a dataset and improve its quality

 - get insights into new innovations, innovation processes and current challenges of a sector

 - network with dedicated people from a given sector and beyond